Healthy Recipes Blog

 Dough:

-• 1 ½ cups shredded part skim mozzarella cheese (6 oz)
+• 1 ½ cups mozzarella cheese - shredded, part-skim, 6 ounces

-• 1 oz cream cheese, cubed
+• 1 ounce cream cheese - cubed

 • 1 large egg

 • Heat the oil in a large skillet over medium-high heat.
-Add the beef and onion and cook, stirring to break down the beef into small pieces, until beef is no longer red, about 4 minutes.
+Add the beef and onion and cook, stirring to break down the beef into small pieces, until the beef is no longer red, for about 4 minutes.
 Drain.

 • To make the fathead dough, place the mozzarella in a medium microwave-safe bowl.
 Place the cubed cream cheese on top.
 Microwave for 30 seconds.
 Stir with a rubber spatula, then microwave for 30 more seconds.
 Stir again, then mix in the almond flour as best as you can - the dough won't come together yet.
 Add the egg and mix well with the spatula, then use your hands to work the batter into a smooth, elastic, slightly sticky dough.